Agnes Pockels: Awards and legacy

-In 1931, together with Henri Devaux, Pockels received the Laura R. Leonard Prizefrom the Colloid Society.
+In 1931, together with Henri Devaux, Pockels received the Laura R. Leonard Prize from the Colloid Society.
 In the following year, the Braunschweig University of Technology granted her an honorary doctorate, the first woman to receive such an award.

-Using an improved version of this slide trough, American chemist Irving Langmuir made additional discoveries on the properties of surface molecules, which earned him a Nobel Prize in chemistry in 1932.
+Using an improved version of the slide trough, American chemist Irving Langmuir made additional discoveries on the properties of surface molecules, which earned him a Nobel Prize in chemistry in 1932.
 Pockels' device is a direct antecedent of the Langmuir–Blodgett trough, developed later by Langmuir and physicist Katharine Blodgett.

 Since 1993, the Technical University Braunschweig has awarded the Agnes Pockels Medal to people who have advanced the Technical University Braunschweig, emphasising those who have promoted teaching and research, especially women.

 The Agnes Pockels Laboratory was established at the Technical University Braunschweig in 2002.
 Its purpose is to foster chemical education, aid chemistry teachers, and encourage young children in the pursuit of the natural sciences.
 It emphasises children under the age of 10, especially girls.
 In this laboratory, children experience learning-by-doing, much like a craft, without theoretical knowledge or advanced instrumentation.